pythonindia/junction/docs/api.md

 - Allowed Method: `GET`

-- List all rooms in for all venues in the system.
+- List all rooms of all venues..

-- Sample
+- Sample Response:

 ```